Skip to main content

 Market Maker Protection (MMP)

-Block RFQ supports Market Maker Protection (MMP) to prevent quote manipulation.
+Block RFQ supports Market Maker Protection (MMP) to protect makers from having too many quotes filled when quoting multiple Block RFQs simultaneously.
 MMP can be configured separately for Block RFQ quoting and operates independently from normal order/quote MMP triggers.
 See Market Maker Protection for more details on configuring MMP for Block RFQ.

 Subscriptions